qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-8.md

 control's `source` property and compare the two values using [assertEquals](apps://apiviewer/#qx.core.Assert~assertEquals) .

 OK, time to build the AUT again.
-This time, run `generate.py test-source` instead of `test`.
-As you might expect, this will generate a source version of the AUT, which, like the source version of the actual application, is far better suited for development.
-Open the file `test/index-source.html` to load the Testrunner with the source tests.
+This time, run `qx serve --show-startpage`; this will generate a source version of the AUT, which, like the source version of the actual application, is far better suited for development.
+Open the page `http://localhost:8080` to find the link to your test application with your test classes.

 ## Asynchronous Tests